 Leptir has an impressive hands-on activity for sorting animals by continent.

 Pink and Green Mama had a creative Zoo Sensory Box.
+(The blog is no longer available.)

 From A to Z: Our Tot School Adventure has a cute Zoo Sensory Bin.